twolodzko/forth-rs/README.md

 * There are differences between Gforth, the standard test suite, and this implementation in the results returned by some arithmetic operations.
 Forth\.rs uses Rust's built-in operators and they can differ in how they round the results (division and modulo in particular).
+* Forth supports ASCII and splits words on spaces, this implementation supports UTF-8 and splits words on any whitespaces.

  [Forth]: https://en.wikipedia.org/wiki/Forth_(programming_language)